List of U.S. state and territory abbreviations: ISO standard 3166

+ISO 3166-2:US is the entry for the United States in ISO 3166-2, part of the ISO 3166 standard published by the International Organization for Standardization (ISO), which defines codes for the names of the principal subdivisions (e.g., provinces or states) of all countries coded in ISO 3166-1.

 ANSI standard INCITS 38:2009

 The American National Standards Institute (ANSI) established alphabetic and numeric codes for each state and outlying areas in ANSI standard INCITS 38:2009.
 ANSI standard INCITS 38:2009 replaced the Federal Information Processing Standard (FIPS) standards FIPS 5-2, FIPS 6-4, and FIPS 10-4.
-The ANSI alphabetic state code is the same as the USPS state code except for U.S. Minor Outlying Islands, which have an ANSI code "UM" but no USPS code—and U.S. Military Mail locations, which have USPS codes ("AA", "AE", "AP") but no ANSI code.
+The ANSI alphabetic state code is the same as the USPS state code except for U.S. Military Mail locations, which have USPS codes ("AA", "AE", "AP") but no ANSI code.

 Postal codes

 The United States Postal Service (USPS) has established a set of uppercase abbreviations to help process mail with optical character recognition and other automated equipment.
 There are also official USPS abbreviations for other parts of the address, such as street designators (street, avenue, road, etc.).

 These two-letter codes are distinguished from traditional abbreviations such as Calif., Fla., or Tex.
 The Associated Press Stylebook states that in contexts other than mailing addresses, the traditional state abbreviations should be used.
 However, the Chicago Manual of Style now recommends use of the uppercase two-letter abbreviations, with the traditional forms as an option.

 The postal abbreviation is the same as the ISO 3166-2 subdivision code for each of the fifty states.

 These codes do not overlap with the 13 Canadian subnational postal abbreviations.
 The code for Nebraska changed from NB to NE in November 1969 to avoid a conflict with New Brunswick.
 Canada likewise chose MB for Manitoba to prevent conflict with either Massachusetts (MA), Michigan (MI), Minnesota (MN), Missouri (MO), or Montana (MT).